sharetribe/flex-docs/src/docs/the-new-sharetribe/How to go Live/index.md

 After submitting your details, Sharetribe will set up your Live environment.
-Sharetribe typically turns around your marketplace in 24 hours or less during business days., often less during business days.
+Sharetribe typically turns around your marketplace in 24 hours during business days, often less.
 Follow instructions carefully to prevent any delays during setup.

 # 5. Configure payments